-Overall, the Bubble Game enables to observe speculation decisions at various places in a speculative episode.
+The Bubble Game is a very simple classroom experiment that enables to observe speculation decisions at various phases of a speculative episode.
 It shows that market efficiency, defined as the price of a financial asset being equal to its fundamental value, can be dramatically dampened by speculative bubbles.
-Also, it may be helpful to demonstrates that speculative bubbles can form even if they are based on a very small probability that some traders may make a mistake.
+Also, it may be helpful to demonstrate that speculative bubbles can form even if they are based on a very small probability that some traders may make a mistake.